We are not what we eat. We are what we read.

 The books we read shape our thoughts, beliefs, attitudes, and actions.
 Good books challenge us, inspire us, and teach us great lessons from the Bible.

 KIN Publications’ goal is to produce children’s books that illustrate some of the truths of the Bible with amazing stories from the Pacific Island to encourage and help children in their walk with Jesus.
 We pray this goal is a good one for you.
 Thank you for visiting our website.
-We’d love to hear from you.
+GOD BLESS YOU AND YOURS (Dan & June).

 Have you ever been told that something you believe in is a lie?
 This is the struggle Tama Folau faces in a story of truth and discovery by local Samoan/American writer, Daniel Pouesi, in his latest children’s book, Peace, Samoa, Peace.